fekete965/dom-fns/README.md

-# easy-dom
+# dom-fns

-easy-dom is a simple utility you can use to create DOM elements with specific attributes on it
+dom-fns is a simple utility you can use to create DOM elements with specific attributes on it